 Pseudonymization in accordance with Art.
 4 para.
 5 GDPR

-It is a measure that can reduce risks for data subjects and help controllers and processors to comply with their data protection obligations.
+It is a measure that minimizes the risks for affected persons and help controllers and processors to comply with their data protection obligations.

 The EDPB guidelines are now intended to help data controllers meet their data protection obligations through technology design, data protection-friendly default settings and security.